Understanding Fairness in Software Engineering: Insights from Stack Exchange: Discussion

 \subsection{Fairness Dimensions in SE}

 We observed that most posts on fairness are primarily concerned with the fairness in decision-making processes that influence the outcome (i.e., \textit{pocedural fairness}).
-These processes include work allocation process that is applied consistently \cite{allocation}, interview procedure \cite{interviewp} and performance review \cite{performancer} that is based on accurate information, software testing that is free from confirmation bias \cite{cb}, and so on.
+These processes include work allocation process that is applied consistently \cite{allocation}, interview procedure \cite{interviewp} and performance review \cite{performancer} that is based on accurate information, and software testing that is free from confirmation bias \cite{cb}.
 The second most mentioned dimension is \textit{distributive fairness}.
-For instance, problems in this dimension deal with practitioners feeling underpaid \cite{salary}, giving copyrights to software contributors \cite{copyright}, and so on.
+For instance, problems in this dimension deal with practitioners feeling underpaid \cite{salary}, and giving copyrights to software contributors \cite{copyright}.
 The high number in these two dimensions is inline with fairness study in code review that found \textit{distributive} and \textit{procedural fairness} (mainly consistency and bias-suppression) to be the most common problems mentioned among OpenStack developers \cite{German2018}.

 \textit{Interpersonal fairness} was mentioned in posts mostly discussing about treatment, such as how a software engineer might not being treated with dignity and respect \cite{respect}, or how unhelpful and heavy criticism in code reviews leads to argument \cite{argument} (combination with \textit{informational fairness}).
-Whereas, posts about \textit{informational fairness} are concerned with whether information related to a process is reasonable or not, such as demand to spend developer's non-work hours to learn new technologies/frameworks \cite{frameworks}, honesty in providing personal information when applying to be a developer \cite{applying}, justification of decisions about criteria in allocating developers to a new cooler project \cite{coolerp}, and so on.
+Whereas, posts about \textit{informational fairness} are concerned with whether information related to a process is reasonable or not, such as demand to spend developer's non-work hours to learn new frameworks \cite{frameworks}, honesty in providing personal information when applying to be a developer \cite{applying}, and justification of decisions about criteria in allocating developers to a new cooler project \cite{coolerp}.
 It can therefore be assumed that not all fairness is equal, and fairness is highly dependant on the context the problem is taking place, and on individual's values and assumption that come from many aspects of life.
-This finding may help us to understand that not all fairness can be achieved, but one can understand which fairness matters the most to the practitioners in a given context, so one knows where to focus their attention on.
+This finding may help us to understand that not all fairness can be achieved, but one can understand which fairness matters the most to the practitioners in a given context.